jovontew/WHSTechNotes/journal.md

 # september 6 , 2024
 light sensor, compass sensor , matrix sensor
 The light sensor uses light to change colors and and direction and speed

+# september 11 , 2024
+The procces on the github set up was really smooth.